 - 320 x 240 – 96

-Audio makes up around 80% of your live stream, so it is very important to have your audio always of the highest quality you possibly can.
+Audio makes up around 80% of your live stream, so it is important to have your audio always of the highest quality possible.

 OBS Bitrate Calculator